 We either hit up our neighborhood pool after our workout or do simple water play in the backyard.
 My kids especially love to just spray each other and all of our plants with spray bottles.
 They also love doing some fishing for balls in our water tub.
 My kids are especially excited when my husband can join us at the pool on the weekends since he likes to play a bit more crazy than I do (see photo above)!

 Around one or one thirty we come home and all the kids have some downtime.
 My older two kids go to quiet time in their rooms while my two year old naps.
 Somedays the two year old just plays and reads books in his crib instead of sleeping, but most days he naps since he is so exhausted after all of our morning activity!

 Create & Connect time

-In the late afternoons we do one or two simple Camp Mom activities depending on the theme of the week and we also play a lot of games.
+In the late afternoons we do one or two simple Virtual Book Club Summer Camp activities depending on the theme of the week and we also play a lot of games.
 Sometimes we will wander the neighborhood and go on a spider hunt or we'll just go on some sort of adventure or to a new park.

 Lately all three of my kids having really been loving playing games.
 Even my two year old will join in and either be on someone's team or try playing all by himself.